 Ask questions.
 Research the company beforehand and think of questions that would help you understand if this employer would be a good fit for your co-op experience.

 Network with representatives.
 Take the time to build connections with the employer partner and alumni.
 Introduce yourself and your interest in the company.

 Apply for openings mentioned in the info session that fits your skills and follow up with representatives who attended the session.

-The Office of Career Services and Cooperative Education provides the University-Wide Career Fair twice a year as well as six specialized fairs for RIT students to connect with employers for co-op, internship, research, and full-time opportunities.
+The Office of Career Services and Cooperative Education provides the University-Wide Career Fair twice a year as well as four specialized fairs for RIT students to connect with employers for co-op, internship, research, and full-time opportunities.